xwp/wp-docker/readme.md

 bin/run {command}
 ```

-The `bin/run` bash script is a wrapper the follow `docker-compose` script.
+The `bin/run` bash script is a wrapper for the following `docker-compose` script.
 This is essential to interacting with the `php` service and its linked services.
+You can quicky run commands even when the Docker container is not `up`.

 1. `docker-compose run --rm php <command>`